linjiw/hugo-blog-theme/content/post/phdapplication/index.md

 ---
-title: A Blog for My PhD Application
+title: Welcome to Wowchemy, the website builder for Hugo
 subtitle: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.

 # Summary for listings and search engines